MeaninglessTechnoDebt/Pully/README.md

 An easy to use direct debit system running on ethereum.

 It's as simple as:
-1. Going to our website (TODO: add link) (or running a locally hosted version)
+1. Going to our website (or running a locally hosted version)
 2. Adding a benefactor
 3. Funding your expense account